cngupta/cngupta.github.io/_pages/about.md

 I am currently a **Postdoctoral Scientist** at the **Universiy of Wisconsin**, Madison, USA.
 As a computational biologist, my objective is to develop open-source frameworks for genomic data analysis.
 I am interested in developing  **predictive machine learning models** and platforms to enable wet lab scientists design effective downstream experiments.
-A recent example is the [GRAiN] app (http://rrn.uark.edu/shiny/apps/GRAiN/){:target="_blank"}.
+A recent example is  [GRAiN](http://rrn.uark.edu/shiny/apps/GRAiN/){:target="_blank"}.

 **Network Biology**